 - Search phrases added to the content

-The next SEO training course is being held on Monday 19th May 2008, with a workshop on Tuesday morning 20th May.
+The next seminars/ is being held on Monday 19th May 2008, with a workshop on Tuesday morning 20th May.

 Even without adding links, most websites improve in the rankings substantially with just the above steps.
 Lets not let the cat out of the bag too much, but even with just the above bullet points, you should be able to improve your rankings on Google.

-But be careful about how you write, as the words around your search phrases have to be unique around the web - please see my article on Writing for SEO - you need to not only create unique content, but change the wording on your pages frequently.
+But be careful about how you write, as the words around your search phrases have to be unique around the web - please see my article on articles/123/writing-for-seo-change-your-pages-wording-frequently/ - you need to not only create unique content, but change the wording on your pages frequently.

 In my Saturday wanderings around the web, I came across a great article that reiterated the above points.
 Michel Fortin’s article Breaking this copywriting rule boosts profits.